Ankle Sprain Recovery Time: 4 Tips to Recover 200% Faster

 - Rest: This is the most important thing you can do to ensure a speedy return to sport.

 - Compression: Wrap the ankle with an elastic bandage or compression wrap to help reduce swelling.
+I really like this ankle compression wrap for this purpose or else get a floss style wrap to control the level of compression yourself.

 - Elevation: Prop the ankle up higher than the level of your heart to help reduce swelling and promote blood flow.